What You Need to Know Before Buying an HDTV

 I personally recommend going with 1080p over a 720p.
 This way you will be ready to view all available content that full HD has to offer.

 4K (2160p) is the latest screen resolution to hit the market.
-Technically it produces four times the resolution as 1080p.
+Technically it produces four times the resolution of 1080p.
 To benefit from this technology, you will need to sit much closer to the screen in relation to a 1080p image at the same viewing distance and screen size.
 For example, and according to the chart below, on a screen size of 65″ the optimal viewing range for a 1080p image is from about 8 to 13ft.
 Viewing a 4K image on a 65″ screen has an optimal viewing range of 4 to 8ft.
 So to appreciate the benefits of 4K you will need to sit approximately twice as close to the screen.

 Use the chart below as a guide to aid you in determining screen resolution as it relates to your viewing distance range: